-Typically, the hospital will reserve approximately one to two hours for surgery.
+Typically, the hospital will reserve approximately three hours for surgery.
 Some of the time will be taken by operating room staff to prepare you for surgery.
-Some patients may receive a spinal or epidural anesthetic - which numbs the legs and does not require you to be asleep.
+Some patients may receive a spinal anesthetic - which numbs the legs and does not require you to be asleep.
 You may receive general anesthetic - "being put to sleep."
 The choice is between you, your surgeon, and the anesthesiologist.